 What are “Decodable words”?

 What are “Tricky words”?

 Tricky Words or Common Exception Words are words that cannot be ‘sounded-out’ but need to be learned by heart.
-Each phonic phase has tricky words which the children are taught.
+Each phonic phase within our progression, has tricky words which the children are taught.
 They don’t fit into the usual spelling patterns and in order to read simple sentences, it is necessary for children to know some words that have unusual or untaught spellings.
 We constantly revisit these words in order to ensure they become part of children's 'sight vocabulary'.